DaniasHerlambang/A-SWOT-ANALYSIS-TOOL-FOR-INDONESIAN-SMALL-AND-MEDIUM-ENTERPRISE/README.md

 - Asian Research Publishing Network (ARPN) , Journal of Engineering and Applied Sciences
 - khazanah Informatika , Jurnal Ilmu Komputer dan Informatika informatika

-can be seen in the article folder
+can be seen in the "article" folder

 # Application competition achievement